The perfect romantic stay in Dublin

 In case you’re not as hungry and want to save your appetite for a lavish dinner, why don’t you try the Afternoon Tea at The Davenport Hotel at Merrion Square?
 We are well known by Dublin locals for our high tea service embodied by little pastries, sandwiches and a large variety of teas.
 Enjoy some time for two.

 As evening plan, we suggest a visit to the National Concert Hall.
 Great artists are performing regularly.
 If you’re not such a classical music fan, the Three Arena hosts many artists during the weekends and cinemas are widely present here in Dublin.
 If you’re visiting during Summer, you might be lucky to get a ticket for the open air cinema.
 What’s there better to do than enjoying an old-school movie below the stars.
 After having experienced the art of music, what about a romantic Italian dinner at Il Posto next to Stephen’s Green.
-They serve a great variety of savory Italian dishes and accompanied by a nice glass of wine it will allow you for a nice sleep in one of the Dublin Hotels.
+They serve a great variety of savoury Italian dishes and accompanied by a nice glass of wine it will allow you for a nice sleep in one of the Dublin Hotels.

 On your second day, start off with a nice full Irish breakfast at the hotel or eventually go to Laduree and have some delectable macaroons with a great cup of coffee in a relaxed atmosphere.
 For vegans and vegetarians, Dublin has some great eating spots.
 Check out our list of the best vegetarian and vegan restaurants in Dublin for some inspiration.